tnichols217/notes/CSDS 281 - Logic Design/Data/Data.md

 | 1      | 1    | 1   | 1   | 1             | 1   | 1   | 1   | 0          | 0   | 0   | 0   |

 # 74x169
+Same as the 74x163
+- No CLR_L
+- Has UP/DN that dictates counting up or down